phunc20/interviews/proposed_solutions/README.md

 - `01-vanilla_NN/03-evaluation.ipynb`
 - `02-sequential_models/06-dataset_fixed_length.ipynb`

+Oh, another stupid mistake: RNN layers should have `dropout=0`, i.e. no dropout at all, because we cannot afford to lose information when sorting.

 ## The Environment
 I used Python3.7 and `virtualenv`.
 Running `pip install -r requirements.txt` in one's selected virtual environment